 Tap to Enter Locks

 HomeKit smart locks have been a thing for a while, but they’re a pain to use.
-To unlock them, you either need to fumble with a key or tap a button in an app on your iPhone, which is a pain when your hands are full of groceries.
+To unlock them, you either need to fumble with a key or tap a button in an app on your iPhone, which is awkward when your hands are full of groceries.
 With iOS 15 and watchOS 8 and a compatible smart lock, you can add the “key” to Wallet and simply tap your smart lock with an iPhone or Apple Watch to unlock it.
 Hotel chains also plan to support the technology, starting with Hyatt, which may eventually provide a welcome end to flaky card keys.

 Live Text Reads Text from Photos